 ENGL U422.
-Modern Drama (3) British, American and continental drama beginning with Ibsen and Strindberg.
+Modern and Contemporary World Drama (3) European, American and world drama beginning in the late 19th century through the present.

 ENGL U423.
-British Literature, 1900-1950 (3) Poetry, prose and drama of major writers.
+British and Irish Modernism (3) Poetry, prose and drama of representative writers in the Modernist period.

 ENGL U424.
-British Literature, 1950-to the Present (3) Poetry, prose and drama of major writers.
+British and Anglophone Literature, 1945 to the Present (3) Poetry, prose and drama of writers from the English-speaking world outside the United States.